numicator/r_data_processing/README.md

 ```

 ## Data reshaping with _tidyr_ package:
+ - Why may we need to 'reshape' our data?
  - The 'normal' data format for statistical analyses: column represent variables, rows represent observation.
  - The 'wide', or spreadsheet format.
  - Conversion from wide to normal with _gather()_, _separate()_ and _spread()_ functions